wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/2-understand-office-add-ins-programming-model.md

   - dialogs
   - client settings that are common across multiple types of Office applications.

-Outlook and custom functions don't use quite the same programming model as described in this unit but will be covered in later units.
+Custom functions don't use quite the same programming model as described in this unit but will be covered in a later unit.

 ## Requirement sets